-Surgery is done while you are under general anesthesia (asleep and pain-free).
-Surgery usually takes 2 - 3 hours.
+Surgery is done while you are under general anesthesia so you are asleep and pain-free.
+Surgery usually takes 2 to 3 hours.
+Your surgeon may choose from different techniques.

 Risks of any anesthesia are: